juan-pc2/CS426Aliens_in_Fashion/README.md

 <a href="https://gist.github.com/canyuva/8338f1cf679440f7950313e85718e006">Unity 5 Enemy Follow to Player C# Script by canyuva</a>
 <a href="http://wiki.unity3d.com/index.php?title=Flocking">Flocking by shinriyo & Benoit FOULETIER</a>
 <a href="https://www.youtube.com/watch?v=fnBPh35Bwwc">HOW TO CREATE PORTALS WITH UNITY AND C# - EASY TUTORIAL by Blackthornprod</a>
+<a href="https://www.youtube.com/watch?v=RsgiYqLID-U">MAIN MENU in Unity - Unity UI tutorial by Coco Code</a>

 ## Assignment 8